-By Jennie Gailey, Esq., Vice President of Social Security Services, Genex Services Many employers utilize self-insured programs to offer long-term disability (LTD) coverage to employees.
+Jennie Gailey, Esq.
+Vice President of Social Security Services Genex Services Applying for SSDI benefits is complex.
+Employers can simplify the process for employees by making a quality Social Security vendor available to those who are likely to qualify.
+Many employers utilize self-insured programs to offer long-term disability (LTD) coverage to employees.
 Since these companies take on the financial risk of these policies, it's important for them to know and remember that LTD policies generally contain provisions to offset coverage, dollar for dollar, with benefits that employees may receive from Social Security Disability Insurance (SSDI).